tahir606/MyMean/README.md

 # MyMean
-A Construction to start developing with ExpressJS and AngularJS on the run with --ejs
+Boilerplate code to jump into developing with ExpressJS and AngularJS on the run with --ejs for developing views

-To start first run
+First run:
-npm install
+  ### npm install

-and to start the server
+To start the server:
-npm start
+### npm start
-# DistWebApp